kjetilfjellheim/electronics_projects/projects/basics/coupling_capacitor/index.html.md

 > <img src="./images/simulation_1k_318n.png">

 Using the ideal capacitance value of 318nF the the output is between 0V and 1V.
 The DC component have been removed.
+Green is the input voltage and blue is the voltage over the resistor.

 ## Practical measurements
 > <img src="./images/practical_measurement_1k_318n.png">

 Using a capcitor of value 330nF, since I did not have one at 318nF.
 The result is the same as on the simulation.
+Purple is the input voltage and yellow is the output voltage over the resistor.

 # Too small capacitor
 ## Simulation
 > <img src="./images/simulation_1k_1n.png">

 Using a significantly lower capacitor the output over the resistor becomes very attenuated.
+Green is the input voltage and blue is the voltage over the resistor.

 ## Practical measurements
 > <img src="./images/practical_measurement_1k_1n.png">

 Using a lower cpacitance the output is now attenuated significantly.
 Since the voltage is shared between the resistor and capacitor when the reactance is high it means more of the voltage is on the capacitor.
 A smaller capacitor also creates a higher cutoff frequency.
 With a 1nF capacitor the cutoff frequency becomes 16khz.
+Purple is the input voltage and yellow is the output voltage over the resistor.

 # Too big capacitor
 ## Simulation